 An alternative to e-mail campaigns.
 Among its advantages, we should list a few aspects.
 First of all subscription to it is hassle-free.
 Internet users are tired of filling up the forms and giving their e-mail address – they don’t need more spam.
 The only thing when it comes to web push notification subscription is one click which allows sending notifications to a given recipient.

 How to use web push notifications for content marketing?
 Based on what customers are looking for on your website you can divide them into groups and design automated campaigns.
 You can target specific content to an audience potentially interested in it.
-This relatively new solution delivers personalized user experience, and it’s not fully exploited yet.
+This relatively new solution delivers a personalized user experience, and it’s not fully exploited yet.

-Warning: make sure that the tool you want to use for web push notifications is GDPR ready, as the system gathers a lot of data about website’s visitors.
+Warning: make sure that the tool you want to use for web push notifications is GDPR ready, as the system gathers a lot of data about the website’s visitors.

 This platform gives a lot of possibilities: posts, stories, live video.
 Nonetheless, it’s not really links-friendly.
 In your posts, links are not active, and in stories, you can only add links if you have more than 10K followers.
 It seems like we’re stuck with using the phrase „link in a bio” over and over again.
 Well, yes, but there’s a completely new approach to it!
-Thanks to the tool called Tap Bio you can create a mini website filled with images, text and CTA buttons.
+Thanks to the tool called Tap Bio you can create a mini-website filled with images, text, and CTA buttons.
 Basically, by clicking a link in your bio, an Instagram user will be redirected to a place with many other clickable links.
 Customise it every time the new blog post arrives and inform about it in your posts and stories.
 Let the link revolution begin!

 And how to measure the effectiveness of this activity?
 Thanks to Sotrender you can track and analyse clicks on the link in your brand’s bio.
-If you take a closer look at the data over the time, you’ll see which content and way of its promotion (i.e. what kind of stories) was the most attractive for your audience.
+If you take a closer look at the data over time, you’ll see which content and way of its promotion (i.e. what kind of stories) was the most attractive for your audience.

 Chatbots supported by artificial intelligence can be extremely useful when it comes to customer service.
 This solution is fast and personalised thanks to automation.
 Instant answer is something that today’s client is expecting.
 Additionally, you can share content which is relevant to the questions, i.e. the article about a particular feature of your tool and how to make the most of it.
 But that’s not the only application of this technology.